semdogan/Getting-and-Cleaning-Data-Course-Project/README.md

 - Step 4.
 Appropriately labels the data set with descriptive variable names.

-`tidy_data.txt`, a second dataset created frome the data set in step 4,
+`tidyData.txt`, a second dataset created frome the data set in step 4,
 with the average of each variable for each activity and each subject.